Sari

-A sari (/hi/, /bn/, /ta/; also called sharee, saree or sadi) is a drape (cloth) and a women's garment in the Indian subcontinent.
+A sari (/hi/; sometimes also saree, sharee, or sadi) is a draped cloth and women's garment in the Indian subcontinent.
 It consists of an un-stitched stretch of woven fabric arranged over the body as a dress, with one end attached to the waist, while the other end rests over one shoulder as a stole, sometimes baring a part of the midriff.
 It may vary from 4.5 to 9 yards (4.1 to 8.2 metres) in length, and 24 to 47 inches (60 to 120 centimetres) in breadth, and is a form of ethnic clothing in India, Bangladesh, Sri Lanka, Nepal, and Pakistan.
 There are various names and styles of sari manufacture and draping, the most common being the Nivi style.
 The sari is worn with a fitted bodice also called a choli (hunterian or hunterian in southern India, choli in northern India, and hunterian in Nepal) and a petticoat called hunterian, hunterian, or hunterian.
-It remains fashionable in the Indian subcontinent and is also considered as a formal attire in the country.
+It remains fashionable in the Indian subcontinent and is also considered formal attire in the countries of the region.

 Etymology

-The Hindi word ISO (साड़ी), described in Sanskrit ISO which means 'strip of cloth' and शाडी ISO or साडी ISO in Pali, ಸೀರೆ or sīre in Kannada and which evolved to ISO in modern Indian languages.
-The word ISO is mentioned as describing women's dharmic attire in Sanskrit literature and Buddhist literature called Jatakas.
+The Hindi word ISO (साड़ी), described in Sanskrit ISO which means 'strip of cloth' and शाडी ISO or साडी ISO in Pali, ಸೀರೆ or sīre in Kannada, and which evolved to ISO in modern Indian languages.
+The word ISO is mentioned as describing women's dharmic attire in Sanskrit literature and Buddhist literature called the Jatakas.
 This could be equivalent to the modern day sari.
-The term for female bodice, the hunterian evolved from ancient ISO.
+The term for the female bodice, the hunterian, evolved from the ancient ISO.
 Rajatarangini, a tenth-century literary work by Kalhana, states that the choli from the Deccan was introduced under the royal order in Kashmir.

-The petticoat is called hunterian (साया) in Hindi, hunterian (परकर) in Marathi, hunterian (உள்பாவாடை) in Tamil (hunterian in other parts of South India: പാവാട, పావడ, ಪಾವುಡೆ), ISO (সায়া) in Bengali and eastern India, and ISO (සාය) in Sinhalese.
-Apart from the standard "petticoat", it may also be called "inner skirt" or an inskirt.
+The petticoat is called hunterian (साया) in Hindi, hunterian (परकर) in Marathi, hunterian (உள் பாவாடை, "inner womens' clothing") in Tamil (hunterian in other parts of South India: പാവാട, పావడ, ಪಾವುಡೆ), ISO (সায়া) in Bengali and eastern India, and ISO (සාය) in Sinhalese.
+Apart from the standard "petticoat", it may also be called an "inner skirt" or an inskirt.